Kaniwani/KanaWana/README.md

 /*** DOM HELPERS ***/

-// Automatically converts romaji to kana by using an eventListener on input
+// Automatically converts to kana using an eventListener on input
 // Uses { IMEMode:true } by default (first example on the demo page)
 kw.bind(domElement [, options]);